hamzasclone2/EECS-672/README.md

 Taken during Fall 2018

-I got to design my own scenes with OpenCL.
+I got to design my own scenes with OpenGL.
 Here they are:

 Project 2:
 ![Project2 Picture](/images/1.png)